Types of Airsoft Guns

 Cheaper guns are typically spring-powered, on average.
 Most commonly, these include entry-level pistols and even shotguns.
 Springs are great for beginner pistols because they’re easy to operate and require little to no maintenance.
 However, in pistols and shotguns, performance does have a ceiling.
 Internals are often cheaper plastic, which does impact longevity.

 However, spring-powered sniper rifles are truly best in class.
 Spring power has some key advantages here: they’re efficient, reliable, and quiet.
 Unlike gas-powered guns, spring-powered snipers aren’t thwarted by changing weather, don’t leak, and don’t telegraph your position.
-Concealment requires stealth, which is why the most successful sniper rifles are single-fire assassins.
+Concealment requires stealth (the right sniper loadout should help you here), which is why the most successful sniper rifles are single-fire assassins.

 The biggest factors in choosing a gas gun are weather conditions, field restrictions, and performance requirements.
 CO2 is often the most powerful and pressurized.
 It’s also well-suited for cold-weather skirmishes.
 Green gas is more susceptible to temperature changes, meaning it will perform less consistently overall.
 At normal temperatures, red and especially black gasses are probably excessive.
 These are best used in very cold conditions, which is why they’re made.